-Jocelyn created Digital Nutrition™ – a framework to guide parents and technology users understand the virtual nutritional values of the online media content we consume via apps and games on tablets and screen technology.
-Digital Nutrition™ was awarded the NSW Premier’s Teacher Scholarship for Health Education in 2014, and Jocelyn travelled to the USA in 2015 to further explore the issues relating to healthy technology habits and digital citizenship.
+In 2013, Jocelyn created Digital Nutrition™ – a framework to guide parents and technology users understand the virtual nutritional values of the online media content we consume via apps and games on tablets and screen technology.

-Jocelyn is a part of the Cyberpsychology Research Group at Sydney University, where she completing her Masters of Applied Science (Cyberpsychology) exploring the role of self-control and parenting factors in the prevention of Problematic Smartphone Use.
-This exploratory research surveyed over 500 Year 7 students in Metropolitan Sydney.
+Jocelyn is an affiliate of the Cyberpsychology Research Group at Sydney University, where she completed a Masters of Applied Science (Cyberpsychology) in 2021.
+Her thesis explored the role of self-control and parenting factors in the prevention of Problematic Smartphone Use in a cohort of year 7 students in Metropolitan Sydney.
 Jocelyn is also on the advisory committee for the Centre For Digital Wellbeing in Canberra.

 Jocelyn has a busy private psychology practice in Sydney’s inner-west, supporting individuals and families with general mental health challenges as well as with problematic internet and gaming.

 Jocelyn is trained in Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT) and Gottman Couples Therapy (level 1).
 She uses a range of creative and practical techniques to inspire positive change.

 Jocelyn has a warm, humorous and engaging presentation style, and the ability to put scientific research into practical perspectives.
 She regularly called upon to comment in the media on a range of issues and present to various groups about the impacts of technology and improving digital wellbeing.